yang3kc/llm_for_css/structured_output/README.md

 # Output validation

 OpenAI claims that the JSON mode only guarantees that the output is valid JSON, but not the schema.
+I have done tens of thousands of API calls to both 3.5 and 4 series models, and for most of the cases, ChatGPT returned valid JSON in the specified schema.
-Therefore, we need to further validate the output.
+However, invalid outputs are still possible, and it's why we need to further validate the output.

+You could do so by using the `json` module in Python to parse the output and check each field in the schema yourself.
-I suggest using [pydantic](https://docs.pydantic.dev/latest) to validate the output.
+But I suggest using [pydantic](https://docs.pydantic.dev/latest) for this purpose.

-In this case, we can define a Pydantic model to validate the output:
+In the sentiment analysis, we can define a Pydantic model to validate the output:
 ```python
 from pydantic import BaseModel, Field